getAlby/.github/profile/README.md

 🍿 Fun facts - what does your team eat for breakfast?
 🧙 Remember, you can do mighty things with the power of [Markdown](https://docs.github.com/github/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax)
 -->
-Hi there, bee 👋

  Welcome to our hive, where the future building blocks for bitcoin are laid.

-Driving force for Alby is to build bridges - between users and apps, the web and Bitcoin, and most importantly, between technological freedom and innovation.
+Driving force for Alby is to build bridges 🌉 - between users and apps, the web and Bitcoin, and most importantly, between technological freedom and innovation.
 We envision a world where Bitcoin experience is seamless, transparent, and accessible to all.
-That's why we hope our tools will help builders to innovate with ease and make anything possible in Bitcoin.
+That's why we hope our tools will help builders to innovate with ease and **make anything possible in Bitcoin.**

 Key Features: